ADR-002: Facade pattern — Client delegates to protocol implementations via Forwardable

 Context

-Safire must support multiple authorization protocols (SMART on FHIR, UDAP) from a single public entry point.
+Safire must support multiple authorization protocols (SMART App Launch, UDAP) from a single public entry point.
 There are several ways to structure this:

 Option A — Monolithic Client: implement all protocol logic directly inside Safire::Client.
 Simple at first, but grows unbounded as each protocol adds methods, and makes it impossible to test protocol logic in isolation.